‘Days Of Our Lives’ Weekly Preview Spoilers: Pregnant Allie Comes To Salem, Claire Gets Sneaky

 In the clip posted by the NBC website, Claire Brady (Olivia Rose Keegan) is seen pretending to be well adjusted and ready to return home to Salem with her friends and family after a year at Bayview Sanitarium.

 It seems that she’s got everyone fooled.
-However, behind closed doors she’s become fixated on Ciara’s wedding to Ben Weston (Robert Scott Wilson).
+Behind closed doors she’s become fixated on Ciara’s wedding to Ben Weston (Robert Scott Wilson).
 She found the invitation to the wedding on the desk of one of her doctors and has been obsessing over it ever since.

 It seems that Claire is ready to return home so that she can make a better life for herself, but her mental illness may not allow her to do so, especially if she can’t get over the jealousy and competition that she constantly feels with Ciara.